Lazarus (David Bowie song): Music video

 The official music video for "Lazarus", featuring a shorter edit of the song lasting just over four minutes, was uploaded on 7 January 2016 to Bowie's Vevo channel on YouTube.
 The video was directed by Johan Renck (who also directed the music video for Bowie's previous single, "Blackstar") in November 2015; during the week of shooting, doctors reportedly informed Bowie the cancer was terminal and that they were ending treatment.
 The filming location was a studio in the New York City borough of Brooklyn.
 The video is shown in a 1:1 aspect ratio and prominently features Bowie, appearing with a bandage and buttons sewn over his eyes, lying on a deathbed.
 A director's cut exists restoring the original widescreen aspect.

 The video finishes with Bowie retreating into a dark wardrobe.
 In the scenes featuring the wardrobe, Bowie is wearing a diagonally striped suit as seen on the back cover of the 1991 CD reissue of the Station to Station album, where he is pictured sitting on the floor drawing the kabbalistic Tree of Life.
 The Tree of Life is also referenced in the Station to Station lyrics, a "magical movement from Kether to Malkuth".

 The video was nominated for three awards: Best Direction, Best Cinematography and Best Editing, at the 2016 MTV Video Music Awards.

+Cover version

+In 2020, American rapper G-Eazy covered the song for his compilation album Everything's Strange Here.